Healthy, filling and totally delicious, this is one Instant Pot keto beef stew recipe that you’ll come back to time and time again.

-For best results, don’t crowd your pot too much and avoid moving the meat around as much as you can.
+For best results, don’t crowd your pot too much and avoid moving the meat around as much as possible.

 How Can I Thicken Keto Beef Stew?

-Usually, you would reach for cornstarch or flour to thicken up a watery stew, but if you are following the keto diet this isn’t really an option.
+Usually, you would reach for cornstarch or flour to thicken up a watery stew, but if you are following the keto diet, use a keto friendly thickener as mentioned below.

 If you are likely to be making a lot of keto stews then it’s well worth seeking out some xantham gum, or in this case use keto wheat flour.
 Just half a teaspoon of this common food (xantham gum) additive will work wonders in thickening up your dish.